njchoma/DGAPN/README.md

 [The provided resources](src/reward/adtgpu/receptor) are for docking in the catalytic site of NSP15.
 If docking against a new protein is desired, several input receptor files need to be generated, see [the sub-directory](src/reward/adtgpu) for more details.

-For optimizing logP, penalized logP, etc., this step is not necessary.

 ## Training